Consumer Medicine Information

 abnormal breast milk production, infected breasts

-problems with your ears or hearing
+problems with your eyesight or hearing

 vaginal irritation or infection